Working with children clearance review

 Applying to NCAT does not mean that you can participate in child related employment.
 You are committing an offence if you apply for, undertake or remain in child related employment before NCAT makes a final decision.

-A 'stay' is a temporary suspension of the decision to refuse or cancel your Working with Children Check clearance..
+You can apply for a stay of the Children's Guardian decision until NCAT decides the case.
+A 'stay' is a temporary suspension of the decision to refuse or cancel your Working with Children Check clearance.

-During the directions hearing, the Children's Guardian may ask you questions about your involvement with children and your background.
+The Office of the Children's Guardian may ask you questions about your involvement with children and your background.
 This information will help the Children's Guardian to prepare for the hearing.

 Look through the documents provided by the Children's Guardian.